Juvenile (rapper): 2003–2006: Juve the Great and Reality Check

-Juvenile's manager Aubrey Francis and Cash Money's Baby met and worked out a deal for Juve and CMR to partner for another album.
-Juvenile returned to Cash Money Records in 2003, releasing Juve the Great.
-Juve The Great was certified Platinum; it featured the number-one hit "Slow Motion" featuring Soulja Slim.
-It was the only number-one hit for Juvenile and Slim before Slim died in November 2003.
-The last Hot Boys album Let 'Em Burn came out in 2003.
+In March 2003, the Hot Boys released their album, Let 'Em Burn.
+Juvenile's manager Aubrey Francis and Birdman met and negotiated a deal for Juvenile and CMR to release one further solo album for the latter's label.
+His sixth album, Juve the Great was released by Cash Money and UTP Records in December 2003.
+It received platinum certification and spawned the Billboard Hot 100 number-one single "Slow Motion" featuring Soulja Slim.
+It was the Juvenile and label's first, and Slim's only number one song prior to his death in November 2003.

-In 2005 Juvenile signed a new deal with Atlantic Records for himself, and also a separate label deal for his UTP Records imprint.
-UTP Records is the label that was started by Juve along with his longtime manager Aubrey "Pied Piper" Francis, and older brother Corey.
-The group called "UTP" (Juve, Skip, and Wacko) released the hit song "Nolia Clap" as part of UTP Records first album release.
-It was produced by Juve along with producer XL Robertson.
-Atlantic Records.
-Juvenile also performed the song "Booty Language".
-It was part of the soundtrack for the movie Hustle And Flow.
-Juve performed alongside fellow Atlantic artist at the movies premier party in West Hollywood, California.
-Juvenile's Slidell, Louisiana home was damaged during Hurricane Katrina.
-Juvenile and fellow New Orleans rapper Master P and other hip hop artists raised funds and supplies for some hurricane victims.
-He moved to Atlanta briefly after Hurricane Katrina in 2005.
-In Spring 2006 he returned home to New Orleans.
+In 2005, Juvenile signed with Atlantic Records as a both a solo act and for his UTP Records imprint, which was co-founded by his longtime manager Aubrey "Pied Piper" Francis and older brother Corey.
+The namesake group UTP (Juve, Skip, and Wacko) released the 2004 hit song "Nolia Clap" as part of the group's first album Beginning of the End (2004).
+The song was produced by Juvenile along with producer Donald "XL" Robertson.
+Juvenile has also performed the song "Booty Language" for the soundtrack for the 2005 film Hustle & Flow.
+Juvenile's Slidell, Louisiana home was damaged during Hurricane Katrina; him, fellow New Orleans rapper Master P, and other hip hop artists raised funds and supplies for affected victims following the storm.
+He briefly moved to Atlanta afterwards, and in the following year, he returned to New Orleans.

-Reality Check, Juvenile's 2006 album, debuted at number one on the Billboard 200 chart, being his first number-one album.
-It was certified Gold.
-Production began in May 2005, most of it being done at a Holiday Inn hotel room in New Orleans.
-Its first single was "Animal", followed by "Rodeo", "Get Ya Hustle On" produced by Donald XL Robertson, "What's Happenin'" Produced by Terrence "Sinista" Freeman, and "Way I Be Leanin'" featuring Mike Jones, Paul Wall, Skip, and Wacko.
+Reality Check, Juvenile's 2006 album, debuted at number one on the Billboard 200 chart and remains his only release to do so.
+It received gold certification by the RIAA.
+Production began in May 2005, most of which was done at a Holiday Inn hotel room in New Orleans.
+Its first single was "Animal", followed by "Rodeo", "Get Ya Hustle On", "What's Happenin'", and "Way I Be Leanin'" featuring Mike Jones, Paul Wall, Skip, and Wacko.
 A portion of the album was recorded with engineer, Stewart Cararas at his studio Paradigm Park Studios in New Orleans.
 Within one month, the studio suffered the wrath of Hurricane Katrina.
-Stewart now lives and operates in Los Angeles.
 On signing to Atlantic, Juvenile criticized his former label Cash Money for not giving him enough creative freedoms as well as Federal Emergency Management Agency over his perceptions over their handling of Hurricane Katrina.
-Shaheem Reid noted "Get Ya Hustle On" as a criticism of Ray Nagin's and the George W. Bush administration's handling of the whole Hurricane Katrina Disaster.
+Shaheem Reid noted "Get Ya Hustle On" as a criticism of Ray Nagin's and the George W. Bush administration's handling of the storm.